stefankrysa/MScDissertation/README.md

 The analysis is organized into **three Jupyter notebooks**, which must be run in order.

 1. **`mobile_retail_processing.ipynb`**
+   - Cleans raw CACI footfall data.
-   - Initial processing of footfall and retail data.
+   - Merges footfall with retail centre boundaries and typological classifications.

 2. **`weatherdata_processing.ipynb`**
    - Integration and processing of weather variables.